chemacarceller/NodeJS-mongoTool/README.md

 The insert method will retrieve the next value from the auto-incrementing field and add the document with this data to the collection but only if the primary key constraints are not violated.

+If it cannot be inserted, the folloeing message is received : "The document you are trying to insert already exists with regard to primary keys"

 The same applies to the update method; the data will only be updated if it does not violate the restrictions of the primary key.

+If it cannot be updated, the folloeing message is received : "The document you are trying to insert already exists with regard to primary keys"